acidburn0zzz/jetpack-sdk/python-lib/cuddlefish/docs/renderapi.readme.md

 Inside this:

+- the first item is an <h1> heading containing the name of the module:

 - all "markdown" hunks (that is, all descriptive text not occurring inside <api></api> tags) are rendered inside a DIV marked with the "module-description" class attribute

 - all <api></api> content is rendered, enclosed in a single tag marked with the "api_reference" class attribute:

     <div id='tabs_module_api_docs' class='module_api_docs'>
       <div class='module_description'>